-1. Focus groups of students and alumni who are asked to comment on their experiences using information resources over a period of time.

-2. Staff and administration's understanding of the library's service mission to undergraduates.

-3. Degree to which the university's mission is incorporated into the goals and objectives of library services to undergraduates.

-4. A systematic and continuous program for evaluating performance.

-5. A systematic and continuous program for informing the community of accomplishments.

-6. A systematic and continuous program for identifying and implementing needed improvements or new approaches.

-7. Assessment of undergraduate services included as an integral component of the library's assessment program.

-8. A standard set of assessment tools across undergraduate library service areas that expedite direct comparison with performance at peer institutions.
+- 1. Focus groups of students and alumni who are asked to comment on their experiences using information resources and conducting academic research for a project over a period of time. - 2.
+Staff and administration's understanding of the library's service mission to undergraduates. - 3.
+Degree to which the university's mission is incorporated into the goals and objectives of library services to undergraduates. - 4.
+A systematic and continuous program for evaluating performance. - 5.
+A systematic and continuous program for informing the community of accomplishments. - 6.
+A systematic and continuous program for identifying and implementing needed improvements or new approaches. - 7.
+Assessment of undergraduate services included as an integral component of the library's assessment program. - 8.
+A standard set of assessment tools across undergraduate library service areas that expedite direct comparison with performance at peer institutions.